Teaching with GAUSS Time Series#

 Exercise 4: Kilian (2009) Oil Market SVAR (K&L Ch.
 8, 13)

-Replicate the oil market structural analysis using live FRED data:
+This exercise replicates the Kilian (2009) oil market structural analysis using live FRED data:

 Exercise 5: Model Comparison with Bayes Factors (K&L Ch.
 5)